 When feeding whole prey, you have a choice to offer the prey live or frozen-thawed (F/T).
 This poses an ethical dilemma for some, and in some parts of the world, live prey isn’t even an option.
 But if you have the choice, you must consider the issue from a perspective that places the tegu’s welfare as priority — not your human code of ethics.

 Tegus are predators, which means that their brains are biologically designed to hunt on a regular basis.
 Providing live prey (at least on occasion) is a good way to provide mental stimulation, or environmental enrichment.
 Not convinced?
 I recommend reading this article by Legless Army: Environmental Enrichment for Reptiles: What?
 Why?
 And How…?

 That being said, all live prey interactions should be supervised to prevent potential harm to your tegu.
-After all, a live prey item is likely to fight for their life.
-(It may seem cruel to you, but hey, it’s the circle of life.)
-If your tegu gets bitten in the process, treat with an antibiotic ointment like Neosporin.
+After all, a live prey item is likely to fight for its life.
+If your tegu gets bitten in the process, treat with an antibiotic ointment like Curad Silver.

 Can I give my tegu “people food?”

 Some people talk about occasionally giving their tegus “people food.”
 They claim that their tegus love an occasional slice of pizza or some french fries.

 My take on the issue?
 Don’t do it.
 Even if your tegu gives you “puppy dog eyes” and seems interested in what you’re eating (more on eating when your tegu is around later).
 In fact, a friend of mine had his tegu steal his bratwurst while his back was turned.
 This won’t kill your tegu, but if you want to keep them healthy, stick to tegu food.